nervetattoo/jquery-autosave/readme.md

 * **change**
   Attempts to save any time a form field value changes.
 * **event**
-  Attaches an arbitrary event to all of the forms autosave is attached to and attempts to save any time that event is fired.
+  Attemps to save any time an event occurs on some element.
 * **interval**
   Creates an interval loop that will attempt to save periodically.